picoCTF 2022 - Solfire - Part I

 0xdeadbeef

-section of the solfire.so
+section of thesolfire.so

-binary:llvm-objcopy solfire.so --dump-section .text=solfire.text.bin
+llvm-objcopy solfire.so --dump-section .text=solfire.text.bin

 entrypoint

-, handle_create
+, andhandle_deposit

-) extract the bytecode from solfire.text.bin
+) extract the bytecode fromsolfire.text.bin

-section, and correct the assembly such that it properly references the static strings contained there.This was obviously a highly-manual process.
+This was obviously a highly-manual process.
 I’ve since improved it somewhat by allowing uBPF to directly intake the eBPF .so

 and output a static .o